 Traffic accidents encompass all accidents reported to the Police of the Czech Republic; in 2009 rules for their reporting changed.
-The numbers of killed, seriously injured, and slightly injured refer to the status within 24 hours after the accident.
+Numbers of the killed, seriously injured, and slightly injured persons refer to the status within 24 hours of the accident.
 Property damage includes damage to vehicles, their cargos, or to roads and their equipment.